icefields/Luci4-GTK-Window/README.md

 # GtkCmdWindow

-A minimal, suckless GTK4 window that runs a shell command and displays its output in a monospace text view.
+A minimal, suckless-like GTK4 window that runs a shell command and displays its output in a monospace text view.
 Configure the command in `config.json`, run the app, done.

 ANSI escape codes (colors, cursor moves, progress bars) are automatically stripped so output from tools like `curl`, `htop`, `neofetch`, or any CLI program renders as clean text — no escape sequence garbage.